Decide what every saved video is for.

 Videos kept

-A review loop for everything you meant to come back to.
+A review loop for every video you meant to come back to.

 Decide before you watch